-The ECS-SRIA has served as the basis and input for the ECSEL multiannual strategic plan and now serves as a basis for the KDT multiannual strategic plan and for the European Commission strategic agenda.
+The ECS-SRIA now serves as a basis for the KDT Multiannual Strategic Plan and for the European Commission strategic agenda

-Indeed the ECSEL multiannual strategic plan which specifies the strategy and plans for achieving the objectives of the ECSEL Joint Undertaking were based on a multiannual strategic research and innovation agenda from the Private Members Board (composed of the three Industry Associations AENEAS, Inside and EPoSS) and on a multiannual financial perspectives from the public authorities.
-During the development phase of the annual version of the SRIA, AENEAS was consulting its members to drive the next release.
-AENEAS was also gathering the feedback from its members as well as from the overall ECS community to integrate it in the new annual version of the ECS-SRIA during EFECS events.
-Your interests were then represented at the highest level of the European Commission and participating Members States in the ECSEL JU Governing Board in which AENEAS has voting rights.
+During the development phase of the annual version of the SRIA, AENEAS consults its members to drive the next release.
+AENEAS also gathers feedback from its members as well as from the overall ECS community to integrate it in the new annual version of the ECS-SRIA during EFECS events.

 The ECS-SRIA serves as the strategic research agenda of the EUREKA Clusters Xecs, PENTA and EURIPIDES²